Understanding and Managing RSS Feeds for Podcasts: A Comprehensive Guide

 - Episode Upload: Upload your podcast episodes to the hosting platform.

-- Metadata: For each episode, provide the title, description, and other relevant metadata.
+- Metadata: For each episode, provide the title, description and other relevant metadata.
 This information will be reflected in your RSS feed.
+You can decide whether your content is explicit or not.
+It’s explicit if it contains only adult content.
+Keep an eye on this.

 - Automatic Generation: Most hosting platforms will automatically generate an RSS feed for your podcast.